| Copyright | © 2022-2023 IOHK 2023-2025 Cardano Foundation |

 we make no attempt at specifying how an implementation

-should behave for concurrent usage of, say, updateS
+should behave for concurrent usage of, say, updateS.

-This assumption ensures some composability of the Store
+This assumption ensures some composability of the Store abstraction.

-However, it also implies that choosing m ~
+However, it also implies that choosing m ~ STM

-results in specified semantics, whereas choosing m ~
+results in specified semantics, whereas choosing m ~ IO can

 result in unspecified behavior.

-(TODO: Perhaps create a type class MonadSequential
+(TODO: Perhaps create a type class MonadSequential to keep track

 of this on the type level?)

-More specifically, the interaction between Store
+More specifically, the interaction between Store functions and

 effects are as follows: